realearn-jaist/kbcops-alpha/README.md

 - **app.py**: Typically the entry point of the application or the main application module.

+**Note** : Our program uses the initial training dataset stored in "train-infer-0.csv".
+Here, "0" indicates that the inferred class is considered a negative prediction.
+We also have a separate dataset named "train-infer-1.csv" where inferred classes are considered positive predictions.
+You can adjust the program if you want.

 ## Online Application

 :point_right: [Link](http://52.65.181.24/) :point_left: